JiteshMakan/Crime---P3/README.md

 **Crime Rate by Type:**

 A bar chart that displays the crime rate distribution for different crime types across Los Angeles.
-Users can filter this by specific crime types narrow down their view.
+Users can filter this by specific crime types to narrow down their view.

 ![image](https://github.com/user-attachments/assets/4c23673f-d967-47a5-9b48-74194771ece3)